 Countering the Iranian Threat

 The Iranian ballistic missile threat puts at risk U.S. forces, partners, and allies in the Middle East and Europe.
 In response, the United States, along with key U.S. partners and allies in Europe and the Middle East, has undertaken a variety of measures to mitigate the risk posed by Iran’s improving ballistic missile arsenal.

 Regional U.S. Countermeasures

 To protect U.S. forces, allies, and partners in the Middle East, the United States began deploying missile defense systems throughout the region in the 1990s and 2000s to counter the threat posed by the proliferation of ballistic missiles in nations like Iran.
-Overtime, advanced hit-to-kill systems such as Patriot/PAC-3 and the SM-3 equipped by Aegis BMD-capable vessels were deployed in the region.
+Over time, advanced hit-to-kill systems such as Patriot/PAC-3 and the SM-3 equipped with Aegis BMD-capable vessels were deployed in the region.

 Missile Defense and the Gulf Cooperation Council

 Gulf states, particularly Saudi Arabia and Kuwait, also began purchasing Patriot/PAC-2 air and short-range missile defense systems from the United States.
 As Iran’s ballistic missile and nuclear programs improved, so to did the missile defense capabilities of the Gulf States.
 Today, the United States is leading substantial efforts to increase missile defense cooperation within the Gulf Cooperation Council (Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates) to create a region-wide BMD architecture that, in conjunction with U.S. systems, is capable of regional defense and early warning.